-The Greek writer Athenaeus is credited for writing the first Greek cheesecake recipe in 230 A.D.
-(By this time, the Greeks had been serving cheesecake for over 2,000 years but this is the oldest known surviving Greek recipe!)
-The cheese cake was very basic – pound the cheese until it is smooth and pasty – mix the pounded cheese in a brass pan with honey and spring wheat flour – heat the cheese cake “in one mass” – allow to cool then serve.
+In 230 A.D., the Greek author Athenaeus is credited with writing the first Greek cheesecake recipe.
+The cheese cake was very simple – pound the cheese until it is smooth and pasty – mix the pounded cheese in a brass pan with honey and spring wheat flour – heat the cheese cakes (By this period, the Greeks had served cheesecake for over 2,000 years, but this is the oldest known surviving Greek recipe!)

-When the Romans modified it including crushed cheese and eggs.
-The ingredients were baked under a hot brick and the delicious cake was served warm.
-Occasionally, the Romans would put the cheese filling in a pastry.
-The Romans called their cheese cake “libuma” and they served it.
-In the first century B.C., Marcus Cato, a Roman politician, is credited as recording the oldest known Roman cheesecake recipe.
+When the Romans chenged cheesecake they included crushed cheese and eggs.
+The ingredients were baked and the delicious cake was served warm under a hot brick.
+The Romans would sometimes insert the cheese filling into a pastry.
+The Romans called their cheese cake “libuma” and, on special occasions, they served it.
+In the first century B.C., Marcus Cato, a Roman politician, is credited as recording the oldest known cheesecake.

 BAKLAVA CHEESECAKE RECIPE

 - 1 12-ounce package sugar cookies, finely crumbled

 - 1/2 cup butter, softened

 - 1/2 teaspoon cinnamon

 - 15 sheets Krinos 9″ x 14″ Fillo Dough, thawed

 - 1/2 cup butter, melted